$p$-adic Periods and Selmer Scheme Images: Introduction

 \subsection{Acknowledgements}

 We wish to thank Giuseppe Ancona, Richard Hain, Owen Patashnick, Paul Ziegler, Joseph Ayoub, and Cl\'ement Dupont for helpful conversations and email exchanges.
-We thank Amnon Besser, Benjamin Moore, and Martin L\"udtke for their support and encouragement.
+We thank Amnon Besser, Minhyong Kim, Martin L\"udtke, Benjamin Moore for their support and encouragement.

 The first author thanks Ben Moonen for mentioning Jannsen's mixed motives for absolute Hodge cycles.